baendlorel/archiver/README.md

 ## Restore

-Move archived files/directories back to where they came from.
+Restore archived files or directories to their original locations.

 - Will fail if there is an object with the same name, or archived file is missing

 - `<ids>` can be obtained from the `list` command

-- The restored targets will be hidden when executing `list` command, unless you use `list --all`.
+- Restored targets will be hidden when running `arv list`, unless you use `arv list --all`.

 ```bash
 # also `arv r` or `arv rst`